 Design and features of the Philippine Navy’s future frigates

-The vessel’s hull and superstructures will be built using marine-grade high-tensile metal to provide superior seakeeping ability.
-The ship will be 107m-long and 12m-wide and will have a displacement of 2,600t.
+The hull and superstructures of the Jose Rizal-class frigate are built using marine-grade high-tensile metal to provide superior seakeeping ability.
+The ship is 107m long and 14m wide and has a displacement of 2,600t.

-The frigate will be designed with stealth characteristics to reduce its radar cross-section and infrared signature.
+The frigate is designed with stealth characteristics to reduce its radar cross-section and infrared signature.

-It will have a 21.8m-long and 13.5m-wide flight deck towards the stern with the ability to handle one maritime helicopter weighing up to 12t.
-A hangar will also be fitted to accommodate the helicopter.
+It has a 21.8m-long and 13.5m-wide flight deck towards the stern with the ability to handle one maritime helicopter, weighing up to 12t.
+A hangar is also fitted to accommodate the helicopter.

-Two rigid-hulled inflatable boats (RHIB) will be carried to conduct military and emergency operations at sea.
+Two rigid-hulled inflatable boats (RHIB) are carried by the frigate to conduct military and emergency operations at sea.

-An integrated navigation bridge, featuring communication consoles and multi-function bridge radar displays, will be installed to provide maritime surveillance, monitoring and manoeuvre control.
+An integrated navigation bridge, featuring communication consoles and multi-function bridge radar displays, are installed to provide maritime surveillance, monitoring and manoeuvre control.

-The auxiliary equipment on-board the vessel will include a fire-fighting, air-conditioning, and nuclear, biological and chemical (NBC) protection system.
+The auxiliary equipment on board the vessel includes a firefighting, air-conditioning, and nuclear, biological and chemical (NBC) protection system.

-Each frigate will be armed with an Oto Melara 76mm gun as a primary weapon and an Aselsan SMASH 30mm remote-controlled stabilised naval gun as a secondary weapon.
+Each frigate is armed with an Oto Melara 76mm gun as a primary weapon and an Aselsan SMASH 30mm remote-controlled stabilised naval gun as a secondary weapon.

-An eight-cell vertical launching system (VLS) will be installed at the forward section to defeat hostile threats.
+An eight-cell vertical launching system (VLS) is installed at the forward section to defeat hostile threats.

-The frigates will be equipped with Systems Engineering and Assessment (SEA) lightweight torpedo launcher systems (TLS), which can launch US Mk 44, Mk 46 and Mk 54 type torpedoes.
+The frigates are equipped with Systems Engineering and Assessment (SEA) lightweight torpedo launcher systems (TLS), which can launch US Mk 44, Mk 46 and Mk 54 type torpedoes.

-The vessels will also carry weapons systems, including two anti-air missiles, two anti-surface missiles, close-in weapon system (CIWS), decoy launching systems, and four .50 calibre heavy machine guns.
+The vessels can carry weapons systems, including two anti-air missiles, two anti-surface missiles, close-in weapon system (CIWS), decoy launching systems, and four .50 calibre heavy machine guns.

 Sensors / radars

-The Philippine Navy’s multi-mission frigates will be equipped with Kelvin Hughes’ SharpEye navigation radars, which operate in I and E/F bands to provide Doppler navigation and situational awareness.
+The Philippine Navy’s multi-mission frigates are equipped with Kelvin Hughes’ SharpEye navigation radars, which operate in I and E/F bands to provide Doppler navigation and situational awareness.

-The vessels will feature Safran Electronics & Defense’s PASEO NS (Naval System) electro-optical fire control system for surveillance, target designation and fire control in both day and night conditions.
-They will also incorporate a modern combat management system to control the on-board sensors and armament.
+The vessels feature Safran Electronics & Defense’s PASEO NS (Naval System) electro-optical fire control system for surveillance, target designation and fire control in both day and night conditions.
+A modern combat management system is installed to control the on-board sensors and armament.

-Other sensors to be installed in the vessels include fire control radar, search radar, electronic countermeasures suite, tactical communication link, a differential global positioning system (DGPS), and a magnetic compass.
-It also includes a speed log, electronic chart display and information system (ECDIS), automatic identification system (AIS), hull-mounted sonar, VHF/UHF radios, and other navigational aids.
+The ships also use fire control radar, search radar, electronic countermeasures suite, tactical communication link, a differential global positioning system (DGPS), magnetic compass, speed log, electronic chart display and information system (ECDIS), automatic identification system (AIS), hull-mounted sonar, VHF/UHF radios, and other navigational aids.

-Propulsion and performance of the Philippine Navy’s future frigates
+Propulsion and performance of the Jose Rizal-class frigates

-The Philippine Navy’s future frigates will be powered by a combined diesel and diesel (CODAD) propulsion system, comprising four diesel engines and up to three diesel generators.
+The Philippine Navy’s Jose Rizal-class frigates are powered by a combined diesel and diesel (CODAD) propulsion system, comprising four diesel engines and up to three diesel generators.

-The vessel will have a maximum speed of 25k, can travel to a distance of 4,500nm at cruising speed of 15k and can sustain operational presence for 30 days.
-It will be able to withstand rough sea conditions up to Sea State 5 in the Philippines.
+The frigate offers a range of 4,500nm at 15k of cruising speed while its maximum speed is 25k.
+It can sustain operational presence for 30 days and can withstand rough sea conditions up to Sea State 5 in the Philippines.